-Identity theft occurs when someone illegally utilizes your personal, confidential information; Name, Social Security number, or credit card number, without your permission nor authorization to do so.
+Identity theft occurs when someone illegally utilizes your personal, confidential information; Name, Social Security Number, or credit card number, without your permission or authorization to do so.
 This action is defined as fraud and is federally enforceable.

-Identity Theft can affect consumers in many ways, but there are also many ways to keep your identity from being "hijacked," and to assist you if you have been a victim of it:
+Identity Theft can affect consumers in many ways, but there are also many ways to keep your identity from being "hijacked," and to assist you if you have been a victim of identity theft:

-- Exercise your new rights under FACTA to review your credit record and report fraudulent activity.
+Exercise your new rights under Fair and Accurate Credit Transactions Act (FACTA) to review your credit record and report fraudulent activity.
 To order your credit report, visit annualcreditreport.com, call 1-877-322-8228, or complete the Annual Credit Report Request Form and mail it to: Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.
-You can print the form from http://www.ftc.gov/bcp/edu/resources/forms/requestformfinal.pdf

 Skilled identity thieves may use a variety of methods to get hold of your information, including: